-A Charter School seeking a Preliminary Charter School Apportionment pursuant to the provisions of Education Code Sections 17078.50 through 17078.66 for new construction shall complete and file a Form SAB 50-09.
+A Charter School seeking a Preliminary Charter School Apportionment pursuant to the provisions of Education Code Sections 17078.52 through 17078.66 for new construction or rehabilitation shall complete and file a Form SAB 50-09.
+In addition the charter school must provide all required documents necessary for a financial soundness determination.

-Once the Board has approved a Preliminary Charter School Apportionment for a Preliminary Charter School Application submitted pursuant to this Section after July 2, 2003, a Charter School seeking an advance release of funds for site acquisition pursuant to Section 1859.164.2(b), shall be required to submit an additional Form SAB 0-09, to the OPSC, to determine eligible site acquisition costs.
+Once the Board has approved a Preliminary Charter School Apportionment for a Preliminary Charter School Application submitted pursuant to this Section after July 2, 2003, a Charter School seeking an advance release of funds for site acquisition pursuant to Section 1859.164.2(b), shall be required to submit an additional Form SAB 50-09, to the OPSC, to determine eligible site acquisition costs.
 A Charter School seeking an advance release of funds for design, engineering, and other pre-construction project costs pursuant to Section 1859.164.2(a), shall not be required to submit an additional Preliminary Charter School Application.